nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 Also, sometimes you may want to provide a custom logger e.g. when the tests are run (for example, on a CI server).
 Use the `setLogger()` method and pass an object that fulfills the `LoggerService` interface to instruct the `TestModuleBuilder` how to log during tests (by default, only "error" logs will be logged to the console).

-> warning **Warning** The `@nestjs/core` package exposes unique provider tokens with the `APP_` prefix to help on define global enhancers.
-Those tokens cannot be overridden since they can represent multiple providers.
-Thus you can't use `.overrideProvider(APP_GUARD)` (and so on).
-If you want to override some global enhancer, follow [this workaround](https://github.com/nestjs/nest/issues/4053#issuecomment-585612462).

 The compiled module has several useful methods, as described in the following table:

 <table>